Twitchkidd/freelancing/completeNotes.md

 <!-- ...
 Waitt, no ... but keep going. -->

-:checkbox: Asl the client about website/apps they like/dislike.
+:checkbox: Ask the client about website/apps they like/dislike.

 $ This is the point to ask the client about their budget!